tbidne/time-conv/README.md

 time-conv reads time strings and converts between timezones.
 For the src and dest options, TZ_DATABASE refers to labels like America/New_York.
 See https://en.wikipedia.org/wiki/Tz_database.

 Available options:
-  -f,--format <rfc822 | FORMAT_STRING>
+  -f,--format-in <rfc822 | FORMAT_STRING>
-                           Glibc-style format string e.g. %Y-%m-%d for
+                           Glibc-style format string -- e.g. %Y-%m-%d for
-                           yyyy-mm-dd, only used if a time string is given.
-                           Defaults to %H:%M i.e. 24-hr hour:minute.
-If the
+                           yyyy-mm-dd -- for parsing the time string.
+Defaults to%H:%M i.e. 24-hr hour:minute.
+If the string
-                           string 'rfc822' is given then we use RFC822.
+                           'rfc822' is given then we use RFC822.
 See 'man date' for basic examples, and
                            https://hackage.haskell.org/package/time-1.13/docs/Data-Time-Format.html#v:formatTime
                            for the exact spec.
   -o,--format-out <rfc822 | FORMAT_STRING>
-                           Like --format, but used for the output only.
-If this is not present but a time string is, then --format is used for both input and output.
-In other words, this option must be used if you want to format the local system time output.
+                           Like --format-in, but used for the output.
+If this is not present we default to rfc822.
   -s,--src-tz <literal | TZ_DATABASE>
                            Timezone in which to read the string.
 Can be 'literal' or a tz database label.
 If none is given